Stanford Cardinal softball

 The Stanford Cardinal softball team represents Stanford University in NCAA Division I college softball.
 The team participates in the Atlantic Coast Conference.
 The Cardinal are currently led by head coach Jessica Allister.
-The team plays its home games at Boyd & Jill Smith Family Stadium located on the university's campus.
+The team plays its home games at Stanford Softball Stadium located on the university's campus.
 However, due to renovations, the Cardinal played its 2025 home games at Stanford Stadium, the university's on-campus football venue.